gyoshev/jquery-tetris/README.md

 All tiles are rendered through the DOM, so you can style them with juicy CSS3.
 Yum!

+## Building

+To build a minified version, you need [nodejs](http://nodejs.org/).
+Just run `node build/jquery-tetris.js` and the jquery.tetris.min.js will appear.

 ## ToDos

 - Show next tile